himbeer-toni/WebGit/README.md

 a fix.
 Sometimes annoying was that copilot did not remind my environment.
-I told it many times, that I can not use F12 to see Firefox's Web Developer Tools, because I work on Android where Firefox simply does not have this functionalty.
-But it came up with usable solutions every time I reminded it.
+I told it many times, that I can not use F12 to see Firefox's Web Developer Tools, because I work on Android where Firefox simply does not have this functionality.
+But it came up with usable alternatives (to F12) every time I reminded it.

 ### License